brilliant-ember/Machine_learning_notes/notes.md

 Since the mean and variance will be crazy the training will not be as smooth.
 Now if we normalize the data by subtracting the mean and dividing by standard deviation we will have a mean of zero, and one std (u can use any preferred normalization method), then after normaliztion our cost function will be a lot nicer allowing us to use larger learning rates and learn faster! as seen below ![](screenshots/2022-02-06-18-16-54.png)[link](https://youtu.be/DtEq44FTPM4?t=203)
 ### Batch normalization

+Allows us to normalize input data across batches.
+The goal is to reduce peaks and troughs in output data (smooth the output data).

 Batch norm is useful because it speeds up training, and makes the model less sensitive to initial weights.

 ![](screenshots/2022-02-06-18-19-41.png)